-The Bible is the most practical book on how we are to live in this world and make certain that we will live in love forever.
+The Bible is the most practical book on how we are to live in this world and to make certain that we will live in love for ever.
 This book of James is the most practical book of THE practical book.
-James has not been pushing the point of who Jesus is, as he is writing to believers.
-They have a few problems walking in the Truth of who they are, and working out their believing lifestyles in their everyday problems, such as torture, persecution, beheading, imprisonment, separation, homelessness, starvation and many others.
+James has not been pushing the point of who Jesus is because he is writing to believers.
+They have a few problems walking in the truth of who they are and working out their believing lifestyles in their everyday problems, such as torture, persecution, beheading, imprisonment, separation, homelessness, starvation and many others.

-James’ foundation for all he is going to say in this letter is in who he sees himself as when he declares “James, a servant of God and of the Lord Jesus Christ”.
+James’ foundation for all that he is going to say in this letter lies in how he sees himself when he declares: “James, a servant of God and of the Lord Jesus Christ”.
 This signifies absolute obedience, total surrender and complete devotion of his life to Jesus, His Saviour and Master.
-We need to ask ourselves the question daily of ‘who is on the throne of my life’?
-We cannot have Jesus to meet our needs when we have problems and just do our own thing when our life seems to be alright.
-In everyday life we must have the attitude of a servant of Jesus Christ, (Philippians 2:7).
-If we take this position of total surrender then we will be in a position of power to fulfil all that is written in this book and to obey the 60 commands from Almighty God written here.
+We need to ask ourselves daily the question: “Who is on the throne of my life?”
+We cannot have Jesus meet our needs when we have problems and then just do our own thing when our life seems to be all right.
+In everyday life, we must have the attitude of a servant of Jesus Christ.
+(Compare Philippians 2:7.)
+If we take this position of total surrender, then we will be in a position of power to fulfil all that is written in this book and to obey the sixty commands from Almighty God that are written here.

-Can you imagine any of the problems the Church was having at that time, and God’s direct word to you is ‘be joyful’.
-If we were in the early Christians’ shoes we would have every right, as we see it, to have lots to complain about to other people and to God Himself.
-After all we would be doing His work.
-These followers are different they just want to rejoice.
+Can you imagine any of the problems that the church was having at that time and what it was like to hear God’s direct word: “Be joyful!”
+If we were in the early Christians’ shoes, we would have every right, as we see it, to have lots to complain about to other people and to God Himself.
+After all, we would be doing His work.
+These followers were different.
+They just wanted to rejoice.

-Imagine what the Church of Jesus Christ would be like today if everyone in the Body of Christ was marked by an overwhelming sense of joy whenever you met them, outside, at home, at work, in Church.
+Imagine what the church of Jesus Christ would be like today if everyone in the body of Christ was marked by an overwhelming sense of joy whenever you met them – outside, at home, at work, or in church.
 Whether their circumstances were good or bad, they would be rejoicing.
 We would never know if things were going wrong for them.
-They would make such a mark on the world that people would sit up, take notice, and want to be involved with the God who had given them such joy in difficulties.
+They would make such a mark on the world that people would sit up, take notice and want to be involved with the God who had given them such joy in difficulties.

 In trials.
-Everyone on the earth has problems, which may not be a problem to someone else, but they are very relevant to us at that time.
-When we are young, having your friend at school saying something nasty is a great trial.
-When we are older, losing our life-time partner is a great trial, each is very painful at the time.
-We must never look at someone and condemn their reaction in a trial as to them this problem is enormous even if, to us, it seems so minute compared to what we are going through at the time.
+All of us on earth have problems that may not be problems to someone else, but are very relevant to us at the time.
+When we are young, having a friend at school say something nasty is a great trial.
+When we are older, losing our life-time partner is a great trial.
+Each is very painful at the time.
+We must never look at someone and condemn their reaction in a trial because, to them, this problem is enormous, even if, to us, it seems so minute, compared to what we are going through at the time.

-There are so many questions we ask in trials, many of which we may never know the answer to, and certainly not till the trial is over.
+There are so many questions that we ask when experiencing “trials” (problems), many of which we may never know the answer to, and certainly not until the “trial” is over.

-God says very clearly in James to put away the questions, just TRUST, we will definitely benefit from the problem, if we use it God’s way.
-You show this trust outwardly by rejoicing.
-That tells you, and the powers of darkness, and God that you know He is in control of your life, you are choosing to trust Him, even if you do not understand, and you are confident that God is going to come in for you and bring this situation to a positive conclusion where it will work for your good.
+God tells us very clearly in James to put away our questions and just TRUST Him.
+We will definitely benefit from problems if we use them in God’s way.
+We show this trust outwardly by rejoicing.
+That tells us (and the powers of darkness and God Himself) that we know that He is in control of our lives.
+We are choosing to trust Him, even if we do not understand and we are confident that God is going to come in for us and bring this situation to a positive conclusion, where it will work for our good.

-Trials are there to test our faith (James 1:3) and they really point out what we are made of, where our priorities are, and who is in control of our lives.
-The Word promises that, through trials we will develop perseverance (James 1:3-4) and when we have had victory in the test we will receive the Crown of Life, which is the blessing of God’s Life running through us when we stay faithful and keep loving Him even when under pressure.
+Trials are there to test our faith (James 1:3) and they really point out what we are made of, where our priorities are and who is in control of our lives.
+God’s word promises that, through trials, we will develop perseverance (James 1:3-4) and, when we have had victory in the test, we will receive the crown of life, which is the blessing of God’s life running through us when we stay faithful and keep loving Him, even when under pressure.

 At all times.
-God does not want to just see us rejoicing only when things are tough.
-He wants us to rejoice at all times (Philippians 4:4; 1 Thessalonians 5:16) then we can learn so that this will be our spirit’s response if we have an unexpected ambush from the devil.
-After all rejoicing is our faith talk towards God, and we need to be in faith whatever the circumstances, Romans 14:23.
+God does not want to see us rejoicing only when things are tough.
+He wants us to rejoice at all times.
+(Philippians 4:4; 1 Thessalonians 5:16) Then we can learn, so that this will be our spirit’s response if we have an unexpected ambush from the devil.
+After all, rejoicing is our “faith talk” towards God – our way of expressing to Him that we have faith in Him – and we need to be in faith, whatever the circumstances.
+(Romans 14:23)

 What is rejoicing?